Program Directors: Jonathan Bain, Christopher Leslie

 STS majors may elect to undertake a project oriented semester studying abroad or engaged in an internship.
-In addition, students may undertake Directed Studies projects during their time at NYU-Poly.
+In addition, students may undertake Directed Studies projects during their time at NYU Tandon.
 All STS majors must complete a senior Capstone Project.
-These requirements and opportunities provide students with essential experience in conducting and presenting research at public forums within the institute.
+These requirements and opportunities provide students with essential experience in conducting and presenting research at public forums within the School.

 Their training in both tech/sci and the liberal arts allows STS graduates to pursue: